Troubled workers’ comp system shows need for single-payer health care

 – Illinois occupational illness and injury statistics

 In Illinois and around the nation, big business has labeled workers’ compensation a system in crisis.
 Illinois Gov. Bruce Rauner has depicted it as a millstone around the necks of Illinois employers, who he claims are shelling out too much money to treat injuries that might not even be work-related.
 Rauner and other Republican governors have made “reforming” workers’ compensation a key part of their pro-business agenda.
+The personal injury lawyers from Kogan & DiSalvo law firm can help you get proof.
+A car accident attorney in dallas tx has the necessary expertise to ensure that your rights will be protected when filing a claim.
+You can also consult a rear end accident attorneys to navigate the legal complexities.
+Seeking legal assistance from a sacramento slip and fall lawyers may help you get the financial claims that you deserve.
+In cases of product liability, make sure to contact and search for liability lawyers near me online.

 However, any worker who has had to use the system lately knows the real “workers’ comp crisis” is too little health care, not too much.
 In Illinois, as in most states, your employer is required to carry standard workers’ comp insurance.
 But it’s private companies like Liberty Mutual, Travelers and AIG/Chartis that provide the coverage — and they would much rather pay lawyers to fight your claim than pay doctors to help you get well.